gerassimos/dgs19/resources/iot-c/Readme.md

     7. `JAEGER_HOST`: jaeger collector host name
     8. `JAEGER_SAMPLING_RATE`: Where value is between 0.0 (no sampling) and 1.0 (sampling of every request)
     9. `GRPC_SERVER_PORT` : set the port for the grpc server
+    10. `COLLECTOR_SCHEDULER_ENABLED`: boolean flag, if set to `false` the main collector scheduler will NOT start

  - **dgs19/iot-collector-ui**
    1. `LOG_LEVEL`: to set the log level.
 Valid values are: *INFO*, *DEBUG* and *TRACE*